abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

-          We help businesses with turnover of around £25m-£500m per year, or around 250 employees, set out a more digital vision appropriate to their size and ambitions, and put actions in place to ensure their long-term success.
+          We help businesses with turnover of around £25m-£500m per year, or around 250 employees, set out a more digital vision appropriate to their size and ambitions, and put actions in place to support their long-term success.
         highlight: false
         actions: